SebastianMeyer1989/NanoCore/README.md

 Part of the heterozygosity heatmap looks for example like this:
 ![alt text](https://github.com/SebastianMeyer1989/NanoCore/blob/main/Known_Issues_Figures/low_distance_issue_heatmap.PNG)
 "SSI-039A" and "SSI-039B" are clearly cases with an above-average number of such genes.
-Of note: Isolates like "SSI-128B" could also be such candidates, but this isolate was kept in the example here, since id did not produce a comparably low distance.
+Of note: Isolates like "SSI-128B" could also be such candidates, but this isolate was kept in the example here, since it did not show a suspicious behaviour.

 Another indicator is the samtools coverage file "[SAMPLE_ID].coverage" found in the "Output_[PREFIX]_Stats" directory.
-While the sequencing data should normaly include data for almost all analysed genes of the corrresponding core genome, here more that 1000 genes are missing (while the present genes all have a aingle-digit coverage):
+While the sequencing data should normaly include data for almost all analysed genes of the corrresponding core genome, here more that 1000 genes are missing (while the present genes all have a single-digit coverage):
 ![alt text](https://github.com/SebastianMeyer1989/NanoCore/blob/main/Known_Issues_Figures/low_distance_issue_cov.PNG)
 This is only a screenshot from the middle of the file.
 First, second and third column are the Gene-ID, and the start and end of the gene.
 All the zeros after that show that no data was found.

 #### Solution
-Since this issue results from a low amount of sequencing data or a contamination in your DNA, best practice would be to just re-sequence all problemati isolates, ideally also repeating the isolate cultivation.
+Since this issue results from a low amount of sequencing data or a contamination in your sample, best practice would be to just re-sequence all problematic isolates, ideally also repeating the isolate cultivation.
-If this is not feasible, you could ust exclude the isolates in question from your sample sheet and rerun the analysis.
+If this is not feasible, you could just exclude the isolates in question from your sample sheet and rerun the analysis.
 This should run much faster now, since the most-time-consuming parts of the pipeline (the mapping and variant-calling) are already done and do not need to be repeated.

 ### Unexpected NO-distance pattern in the distance matrix

 #### Characteristics
-This is basically a far more drastic version of the former "low-distance pattern in the distance matrix" issue Should you encounter a pattern like this,
+This is basically a far more drastic version of the former "low-distance pattern in the distance matrix" issue.
+Should you encounter a pattern like this,
 ![alt text](https://github.com/SebastianMeyer1989/NanoCore/blob/main/Known_Issues_Figures/no_distance_issue_distmat.PNG)
 where a number of isolates (in this case "GW20g") produce no diatance at all to (all) other isolates, then there are probably some issues with the used data.
 The corresponding minimum-spanning-tree could look like this:
 ![alt text](https://github.com/SebastianMeyer1989/NanoCore/blob/main/Known_Issues_Figures/no_distance_issue_mst.PNG)
-Nearly all isolates are connected to the possibly faulty isolate no distance.
+Nearly all isolates are connected to the possibly faulty isolate with no distance.

 #### Reasons
 Same as in the former issue, but more drastic.
 Basically no sequencing data at all, or a contamination over the complete genome length